group1modrob/ModRob1_Lab3/README.md

 # Modern Robotics I, Lab 3: Pre-requisities for Python
 This repository includes all the codes for Lab 3 of the course Modern Robotics I, for the Fall 2023 Semester.
+As per the instructions for this lab report, **all files are inside the folder Prereq_2_Intro_to_Python_Programming**.

 **Group Members:**
 - Namrata Roy